Stegosauria: Postcranial skeleton

 All stegosaurians are quadrupedal, with hoof-like toes on all four limbs.
 All stegosaurians after Huayangosaurus have forelimbs much shorter than their hindlimbs.
 Their hindlimbs are long and straight, designed to carry the weight of the animal while stepping.
 The condyles of the lower thighbone are short from the front to the rear.
 This would have limited the supported rotation of the knee joint, making running impossible.
 Huayangosaurus had a thighbone like a running animal.
 The upper leg was always longer than the lower leg.

 Huayangosaurus had relatively long and slender arms.
 The forelimbs of later forms are very robust, with a massive humerus and ulna.
 The wrist bones were reinforced by a fusion into two blocks, an ulnar and a radial.
 The front feet of stegosaurians are commonly depicted in art and in museum displays with fingers splayed out and slanted downward.
 However, in this position, most bones in the hand would be disarticulated.
-In reality, the hand bones of stegosaurians were arranged into vertical columns, with the main fingers, orientated outwards, forming a tube-like structure.
+In reality, the hand bones of stegosaurians were arranged into vertical columns, with the main fingers, oriented outwards, forming a tube-like structure.
 This is similar to the hands of sauropod dinosaurs, and is also supported by evidence from stegosaurian footprints and fossils found in a lifelike pose.